 - Trademark Certificate – Registration certificate of the Trademark that is issued by the Registry.

 - Power of Attorney – A document that gives authority to the attorney(s) allowing them to file the renewal application of trademark on behalf of the Applicant.

 - Copy of the TM-A Application – The copy of the application that was filed with the Trademark Registry during the registration process.

 1. What are the benefits of Trademark Renewal?

 Trademark renewal keeps the trademark registration intact and helps the trademark owner to retain the enforcement rights that are accorded by the Trade Marks Act.

 2. What are the consequences of failure of renewal of trademark?

 In case no application for renewal has been filed, or in case no fee for renewal has been paid by the proprietor, the Registrar may remove the mark from the register.

 3. How would the applicant be affected on the event of non-renewal of Trademark?

-Applicant shall lose all the protection that comes along with registration.
-For example, a registered trademark has the benefit of the legal presumption of ownership.
-That means that the burden of proof is on others to try and disprove your ownership.
+In the case of non-renewal, the applicant shall lose all the protection that comes along with registration.
+A registered trademark has the advantage of the legal presumption of ownership.
+This consequently means that the burden of proof lies on the third party in trying to disapprove the applicant’s ownership.